Finnish conjugation: Type III verbs

-Verbs have a first infinitive ending in two consonants + a: mennä = 'to go'.
-Another way of looking at the verbs is that they have verb stems ending in a consonant to which a vowel must be added (e for the present tense or i for the past tense) before the personal ending.
+These verbs have a first infinitive ending in two consonants + a: mennä (to go).
+Another way of describing these verbs is that they have verb stems ending in a consonant to which a vowel must be added (e for the present tense or i for the past tense) before the personal ending.
 The final consonant of the stem is generally emphasised by length in the infinitive and participle forms and so is written as a double consonant.
 If the consonant ending of the stem is -s, however, the dictionary form of the verb ends with -stä or -sta.
 It is another large group of verbs.

 Present indicative

 The stem is formed by removing the a and its preceding consonant, and e followed is added, followed by the personal endings: menen, menet, menee, menemme, menette, menevät.

 Imperfect indicative

-The i of the imperfect is added directly to the stem formed as for the present tense, and the personal endings are added:

-pestä = 'to clean', pesen = 'I clean', pesin = 'I cleaned' etc.
+The i of the imperfect is added directly to the stem formed as for the present tense, and the personal endings are added: pestä = 'to clean', pesen = 'I clean', pesin = 'I cleaned' etc.